 Are you guys now ready for another epic travel?
 Therefore, I am excited to bring you a Jomalig Island Travel Guide!
 It is almost a year anniversary when we first set foot on a very small island called “Jomalig“.
 This Island is very well known from the Philippines to have a golden like sand radiating along its beautiful coast.
 As you may know that the Island of Jomalig is the easternmost island from the well known “Polillo Group of Islands” situated in the province of Quezon.
-To make your imaginations a little bit clearer and you’re kind of lazy getting another tab open for google map to see it’s location right away, I’m snipping it out for you, isn’t it wonderful?
+To make your imaginations a little bit clearer and you’re kind of lazy getting another tab open for a google map to see its location right away, I’m snipping it out for you, isn’t it wonderful?

 Alright, so you’re going now right?
 Great, no backing out now!
 Good decision and just keep on reading as I virtually tour you in this “small but awesome” island of Jomalig.

 Note: This article is base solely on our own experience on the island.
-It is still up to you on how you will make enough changes on this Jomalig Island Travel Guide that I will be sharing.
+It is still up to you on how you will make enough changes to this Jomalig Island Travel Guide that I will be sharing.
 Just enjoy and read the full article!